CONABIO/antares3/docs/deployment.rst

 The nex steps follow `kops`_ and `kops - Kubernetes Operations`_ guides:

 1) Configure a domain and a subdomain with their respective hosted zones.
-For the following description the `Route 53`_ service of AWS was used to create the domain ``conabio-route53.net`` and subdomain ``antares3.conabio-route53.net``.
+For the following description `Route 53`_ service of AWS was used to create the domain ``conabio-route53.net`` and subdomain ``antares3.conabio-route53.net``.
 Also a gossip based Kubernetes cluster can be used instead (see for example this `issue`_ and this `entry of blog`_).